GouravGC/Gcs_Portfolio/README.md

 # 🚀 Live Demo

-The application is deployed using Streamlit Cloud:
+This portfolio is deployed using Streamlit Cloud:

-🔗 **Customer Churn Prediction App:**
+🔗 **GC'S Portfolio:**
 https://gcsportfolio.streamlit.app/ (Live Demo Note: The Streamlit Community Cloud app may be asleep due to inactivity.
 If prompted, click “Yes, get this app back up!” and wait a few seconds for the app to load.)

 ---